Asian Americans in arts and entertainment: 19th century

-1834, Afong Moy, the first recorded woman to migrate to the United States from China, arrived in the United States and began what could be considered as something between a one-woman show and an advertisement for Chinese goods and language.
+In 1834, Afong Moy, the first recorded Chinese woman to arrive in the United States, began appearing in public exhibition that combined performance with the display of Chinese material culture and language.
 Her performances would later evolve into more one-woman shows only.
 She would later go onto to meet U.S. President Andrew Jackson.
 She was the first Chinese person to meet a U.S. president.
 Her performances were recreated for the 2022 theatrical work: The Chinese Lady, at the Public Theater in New York City, which was written by Lloyd Suh, directed by Ralph B. Peña, and co-produced by the Ma-Yi Theatre Company.
 Moy was also the subject of the 2019 book named, The Chinese Lady: Afong May in Early America by curator emeritus at the National Museum of American History, Nancy E. Davis.